awesomephant/united-generations-website/news/the-united-generations-presented-at-conscious-london-2020.md

 featured_image:
   image: ""
   alt: The United Generations presented at Conscious London 2020
-introduction: The United Generations is presented during Ecosystems, the third session of the Conscious London Festival 2020.
+introduction: Conscious London Festival 2020 invided The United Generations' founder Adalberto Lonardi to talk during Ecosystems, the third session of the three day festival concerning the role of design to improve our cities.
 ---
 The United Generations is presented by Adalberto Lonardi during the 2020 [Conscious London (CCL)](https://theccd.org/domain/conscious-london/) Festival, a chapter of the Conscious Cities Movement, part of [The Centre for Conscious Design (CCD)](https://theccd.org/).
 The festival brings together multidisciplinary speakers for an online cultural programme of talks, conversations, screenings and virtual visits to inspire and connect the science, design and creative communities.